 Jenna Mathews, B.S.

 Jenna is a second-year MSW student at Simmons School of Social Work.
 She received her Bachelor of Science in Psychology and Cognitive Neuroscience from the University of Denver.
 Jenna has experience working survivors of sexual assault and intimate partner violence, and has done extensive work in sexual violence prevention and education.
 This led to her current interest in helping students heal from traumatic experiences, build healthy relationships, and identify and accomplish their goals.
+Jenna is also a former staff member of MassArt's Center for Art and Community Partnerships (CACP).
 Outside of school, Jenna enjoys cooking, running, traveling, and attending concerts with her music-loving family.

 Aly Negreira, MA

 Aly is a 4th year graduate student in a clinical psychology PhD program at Suffolk University.
 She received her M.A. in Clinical Psychology from Suffolk University and her B.A. in psychology at Boston University.
 She spent several years studying the anatomy and functions of the human brain at Massachusetts General Hospital and focused her research on how the humans generate, experience and, regulate their emotions.
 Aly is pursuing her doctorate of clinical psychology degree at Suffolk University and has worked with a variety of mental health disorders.
 In her spare time, Aly loves going to local shows but as she gets older, hates how the headliners start their sets at midnight.